DoSomething/onboarding-service/README.md

 ## Fender Development
 Frontend JS is located under the /js/ folder, SCSS in the /scss/ folder.
 We use React for constructing our interfaces & Forge to keep styling consistent.

-When `npm install` runs it automatically builds the frontend assets for you.
+When `npm install` runs it automatically builds the frontend dev & prod assets for you.
 To rebuild the assets again, use `npm run build`, which minifies and compresses everything.
 If you're working locally, use `npn run build_dev`, which watches for changes & does not minify assets.

 ## Testing
 Please write tests for all new features!
 All tests are in the `/test` folder and can be executed with `npm run test`.